PySCo: A fast Particle-Mesh $N$-body code for modified gravity simulations in Python: Methods

 \subsection{Integrator}

 In our simulations, we employ the second-order symplectic Leapfrog scheme, often referred to as Kick-Drift-Kick, to integrate the equations of motion for the particles.
-The steps in the scheme are as follow.
+The steps in the scheme are as follows

 where the subscript $i$ indicates the integration step, while $\bm{x}$, $\bm{v}$ and $\bm{a}$ are the particle positions, velocities and accelerations respectively.
 There are several ways to set the time step $\Delta t$.
 Some authors use linear or logarithmic spacing, depending on the user input.
-In our case, we follow a similar strategy as \ramses \citep{teyssier2002cosmological} and use several time stepping criteria.
+In our case, we followed a similar strategy as \ramses \citep{teyssier2002cosmological} and use several time stepping criteria.
 The first criterion is based on a cosmological time step that guarantees the scale factor does not change by more than a specified amount (by default 2\%, see also Appendix~\ref{appendix:time_stepping}), which is particularly effective at high redshift.
 The second criterion is based on the minimum free-fall time given by

 with $h$ the cell size.
 We select the smallest value between this criterion and the cosmological time step.
 Additionally, we implemented a third criterion based on particle velocities $\Delta t_{\rm vel} = h/{\rm max}(|\bm{v_i}|)$, though we found this value often exceeds $\Delta t_{\rm ff}$ in practice.
 This approach ensures that the time step dynamically adapts to the structuration of dark matter in the simulation.
 To further refine the time step, we multiply it by a user-defined Courant-like factor.